About the School of Professional And Career Education

 Dr. Andrea Keener

-Dean and Associate Professor of Psychology
+Dean and Professor of Behavioral Science

 Born and raised in Germany, Dr. Andrea Keener attended the Universitaet Heidelberg before moving to the United States and subsequently earning a Bachelor’s degree in Psychology from the University of South Florida.
 Dr. Keener received her Ph.D. in Developmental Psychology from Florida International University and is a licensed therapist and qualified supervisor in the State of Florida specializing in anxiety and mood disorders.
 Dr. Keener is currently Professor of Behavioral Sciences.
 Further, she serves as Dean for the School of Professional and Career Education at Barry University.